 Asymptomatic HIV infection

-Asymptomatic HIV infection is a phase of HIV/AIDS during which there are no symptoms of HIV infection.
+Asymptomatic HIV infection is the second stage of HIV/AIDS.
+During this stage, there are no symptoms of HIV infection.
 This stage is also called chronic HIV infection or clinical latency.

 During this stage, the virus keeps multiplying in the body and the immune system slowly weakens, but the person has no symptoms.
 How long this stage lasts depends on how quickly the HIV virus copies itself, and how the person's genes affect the way the body handles the virus.